seobongzu/seobongzu.github.io/_posts/2025-01-19-Endless-Recreation.md

 it's compatible with any recreation mod out there.
 <br>
 8.
-All of this was made possible thanks to <a href="https://steamcommunity.com/profiles/76561198062265145/myworkshopfiles/?appid=294100" target="_blank">Xercaine</a>'s permission to modify their work.
+All of this was made possible thanks to Xercaine's permission to modify their work.
 Thank you!